 4. Stay focused on the paper:

 It is easy to be distracted during the exam.
 Avoid getting lost in lengthy passages.
-Don’t engage in excessive digging wherever unnecessary.
+Don’t engage in excessive digging wherever it is unnecessary.
 Solving problems correctly in the least amount of time is your motto.

 5. Watch the clock:

-6. Thorough the basics:
+6. Thoroughly study the basics: